Bruc3U/Iowa_liquor_sale_analysis/README.md

 Regarding the pandemic, urban centers saw their taste widen in 2020 and shift from whiskeys to vodkas in 2021.<br>
-Favorite day to purchase liquor
+The slow decline of Fireball whiskey will continue in 2021, and be finally replaced by Hawkeye vodka.<br>

+Top 3 most popular liquor among rural counties by bottle sold (2020) :

+![image](https://github.com/Bruc3U/Iowa_liquor_sale_analysis/assets/142362478/3ebc3afa-d579-4fff-a97a-29e9865e1c53)

+Rural areas did share some similarities with larger counties.
+Nevertheless, those areas remain slightly different.<br>
+Individuals did expand, at a slower pace, their taste by adding other brands of vodka and whiskey.<br>
+Likewise, rural areas saw a shift of taste, from whiskey to vodka.

+Let's take a deeper look at the number of bottles sold and the average liter bought for both categories.<br>
+We can observe a similar trend, both rural and urban consumed more liquor during COVID.

 urban Monday Sunday Friday
 rural Tuesday Friday Wednesday

-Top 3 most popular liquor among rural counties by bottle sold (2020) :

-![image](https://github.com/Bruc3U/Iowa_liquor_sale_analysis/assets/142362478/3ebc3afa-d579-4fff-a97a-29e9865e1c53)

-On the other hand, rural areas went through the

 Top 3 most popular liquor among rural counties by bottle sold (2021) :